-I grew up watching the original How the Grinch Stole Christmas cartoon, as well as the live-action Jim Carrey version.
+I grew up watching the original How the Grinch Stole Christmas cartoon and the live-action Jim Carrey version.
 Jim Carrey plays the Grinch incredibly well.
-From his one-liners like mocking Cindy Lou Who after meeting her, saying “The, the, the, the, the Grinch!” to actually getting to know Cindy, going to the Holiday Whobilation (although it doesn’t turn out quite as planned.)
-This character starts out as a villain only to be completely warmed by everyone and everything in the end.
-Since I’m sure most people by now are familiar with Dr. Seuss’ classic Christmas story, I’ll give a very brief description then go on to actually explain why this should be a traditional holiday movie for families everywhere.
+From his one-liners like mocking Cindy Lou Who after meeting her, saying “The, the, the, the, the Grinch!” to actually getting to know Cindy and going to the Holiday Whobilation (although it doesn’t turn out quite as planned.)
+This character starts out as a villain, only to be completely warmed by everyone and everything in the end.
+Since I’m sure most people by now are familiar with Dr. Seuss’ classic Christmas story, I’ll give a very brief description and then go on to actually explain why this should be a traditional holiday movie for families everywhere.

 The small, tight-knit town known as Whoville is getting ready to celebrate their favorite holiday: Christmas.
 Any mention of the Grinch makes everyone freak out.
 Cindy Lou Who, played by a young Taylor Momsen, is with her father Lou Lou Who (Bill Irwin) at his job, the Whoville Post Office.
 The Grinch and his dog, Max, sneak into Whoville just to mess things up a little bit.
-They go to the post office, and the Grinch starts messing with letters, putting them in different mail slots.
-Lou gives his daughter some letters and tells her to go into one of the rooms, but to watch out for the conveyor belt.
-The Grinch happens to be in the same room, and after hiding on the ceiling when Cindy Lou comes in, he is still caught.
-“You’re the, the…” “the, the, the, the Grinch!”
-They both scream, and Cindy Lou falls onto the conveyer belt, which has presents, which are being pressed by a huge label machine that is definitely not safe by any means.
-Cindy Lou is screaming for help, and the Grinch is about to leave when Max keeps chewing on his clothes, stopping him.
+They go to the post office, and the Grinch messes with letters, putting them in different mail slots.
+Lou gives his daughter some letters and tells her to go into one of the rooms but to watch out for the conveyor belt.
+The Grinch happens to be in the same room, and he is still caught after hiding on the ceiling when Cindy Lou comes in.
+“You’re the the…” “the the the the Grinch!”
+They both scream, and Cindy Lou falls onto the conveyer belt, which has presents being pressed by a huge label machine that is definitely not safe by any means.
+Cindy Lou screams for help, and the Grinch is about to leave when Max keeps chewing on his clothes, stopping him.
 The Grinch reluctantly saves Cindy Lou, and when she thanks him, he wraps her up like a Christmas present.

-When Whoville wakes up Christmas morning, they see all of their decorations and hams and trees, and everything else is gone.
+When Whoville wakes up on Christmas morning, they see all of their decorations, hams, trees, and everything else is gone.
 They gather around to where the huge tree in Whoville used to be.
 The Grinch watches as the Whos sing and hold hands.
-Seeing them get together and spread Christmas cheer, despite not having any presents or decorations or trees or anything of the like, makes the Grinch’s heart grow three sizes.
-He decides to return everything, Cindy Lou Who finds him and is on the top of his sleigh, which almost falls off a mountain.
+Seeing them get together and spread Christmas cheer, despite not having any presents, decorations, trees, or anything of the like, makes the Grinch’s heart grow three sizes.
+He decides to return everything.
+Cindy Lou Who finds him and is on the top of his sleigh, which almost falls off a mountain.
 The Grinch saves her, and they go down the mountain on the sleigh and arrive in Whoville.
 The Grinch apologizes, and he’s forgiven.
 They all stand around the giant tree, singing.
 They have their Christmas feast with Christmas ham, and all is right.

 This movie is also visually stunning, despite it being released at the beginning of the new millennium.
-The snowflake at the beginning and end of the movie, the entire shot of Whoville, the mountain.
-It also shows that just because someone may “hate” something, doesn’t mean they actually hate it.
+The snowflake at the beginning and end of the film, the entire shot of Whoville, the mountain.
+It also shows that just because someone may “hate” something doesn’t mean they actually hate it.
 Only one bad memory of something could completely change their perspective, and they just need a reminder of why it brings people joy.
-And the movie shows that people can change, even if it seems hopeless at first.
+And the movie shows that people can change, even if it initially seems hopeless.

 I try to watch How the Grinch Stole Christmas every year around the holidays.
 It’s one of my absolute favorite Christmas movies, and it’s an all-around good film to watch with the family.
 This movie, as well as 2018’s animated The Grinch, starring Benedict Cumberbatch, are both available to stream on Netflix if you want to get into the holiday spirit.